cabletech/cloudwork-exercise/README.md

 ## The code we have provided

-This repo contains some co.
+This repo contains some code.
 Please feel free to change anything you like about the code already written.

 What’s included:

 - A bare bones Next.js app
-- A `MockCloudworkService` class which behaves like a CloudWork a backend service.
+- A `MockCloudworkService` class which behaves like a CloudWork backend service.
 It offers Typescript interfaces of the data the service returns.
 - Some functional but unstyled UI components (don’t worry about making the app look good).
 - A functional `WorkloadForm` component.
 - An incomplete `AppController` class which is build with Mobx.